-- The council ensures that all priority one audit recommendations and a sample of priority two and three recommendation are subject to a follow-up audit ensuring that recommendations are acted upon. - An effective internal audit function is resourced and maintained enabling them to deliver an annual internal audit opinion. - In accordance with the Audit and Account Regulations 2015, an annual assessment of the effectiveness of the internal audit function is completed. - The Audit Committee work programme provides the opportunity for the Head of Governance (Chief Internal Auditor) to have a private and confidential discussion with the Audit Committee Members. - The council participates in RIPA inspections every three years.
-All recommendations following the last review in 2015 have been implemented. - The recent SOCITM inspection of the authority's website resulted in a 4 star rating. - Key partnerships are periodically reviewed through the internal audit plan with delivery via third parties being included in the assurance reviews undertaken annually. - The Financial Regulations and Financial Procedure Rules include partnership guidance which can assist officers in managing the key risks of any partnership arrangements. - Clear terms of reference exist for the key partnerships, clarifying arrangements for accountability, for example the Waste Management Partnership, the Leisure Management Partnership, Fylde and Wyre Health and Wellbeing Board and the Community Safety Partnership.
+- The council ensures that all priority one and two audit recommendations are subject to a follow-up audit ensuring that recommendations are acted upon. - An effective internal audit function is resourced and maintained enabling them to deliver an annual internal audit opinion. - The Head of Governance (Chief Internal Auditor) has reported in her Annual Audit Report that the council has in place satisfactory controls to be able to maintain an adequate and effective internal control environment and that there are no significant concerns that need reporting in the Annual Governance Statement. - In accordance with the Audit and Account Regulations 2015, an annual assessment of the effectiveness of the internal audit function is completed. - The Audit Committee work programme provides the opportunity for the Head of Governance (Chief Internal Auditor) to have a private and confidential discussion with the Audit Committee members. - The council participates in RIPA inspections as and when required. - Key partnerships are periodically reviewed through the internal audit plan with delivery via third parties being included in the assurance reviews undertaken annually. - The Financial Regulations and Financial Procedure Rules include partnership guidance which can assist officers in managing the key risks of any partnership arrangements. - Clear terms of reference exist for the key partnerships, clarifying arrangements for accountability, for example the Waste Management Partnership, the Leisure Management Partnership, Fylde and Wyre Health and Wellbeing Board and the Community Safety Partnership.